-Slow cooker cranberry sauce is the perfect make-ahead side dish for your holiday table.
+Loaded with health benefits and requiring only five ingredients, this slow cooker cranberry sauce is the perfect make-ahead side dish for your table.

 - Anti-Inflammatory: Love the gorgeous color?
 You can thank anthocyanins, a powerful phytonutrient found in cranberries which, along with others, help reduce the risk of unwanted inflammation.

 - Phytonutrients: Whole cranberries are an excellent source of flavonoids and other phytonutrients which are more powerful in their whole form (vs juice).

 - Digestive Track Benefits: Cranberries have been shown to help ward off everything from stomach ulcers to colon cancer to periodontal disease.

 It’s popular to eat with Thanksgiving dinner on turkey.
 You could also smear some on the bread of a turkey sandwich.
 I love to use the leftovers as a stir-in to Greek yogurt, oatmeal, and smoothies.

 Can you over cook cranberry sauce?

 If you were making it on the stove top, definitely.
 That’s an added benefit of using a slow cooker, as the temp doesn’t get too hot, you won’t burn or overcook the cranberries.